Debra J. Barksdale, PhD, FNP-BC, ANP-BC, CNE, FAANP, FAAN

 Chapel Hill, NC 27599-7460

-Dr. Debra J. Barksdale is an Associate Professor and Director of the DNP program at the University of North Carolina at Chapel Hill (UNC-CH).
+Dr. Debra J. Barksdale is a Professor and Director of the DNP program at the University of North Carolina at Chapel Hill (UNC-CH).
 She is certified as a family nurse practitioner (NP), an adult NP, and a nurse educator.
 She is a Fellow of the American Academy of Nurse Practitioners and the American Academy of Nursing.
 In addition, she was also a Department of Health and Human Services Primary Health Care Policy Fellow.
 Dr. Barksdale is President of the prestigious National Organization of Nurse Practitioner Faculties (NONPF).
 She is also a member of the Robert Wood Johnson Foundation Executive Nurse Fellows 2011 Cohort.

 On September 23, 2010, Dr. Barksdale was one of 19 members appointed to the 21 member Board of Governors for the new Patient-Centered Outcomes Research Institute (PCORI) by the U.S. Government Accountability Office under the Obama Administration.
 She is the only nurse appointed to the PCORI Board.
 In 2012, she was reappointed for six more years.
 She chairs the PCORI Scholarly Publications Committee and is a member of the Communication, Outreach and Engagement Committee of the Board of Governors.